Shock Diffusion: Does inter-sectoral network structure matter?

 Price deficiency payments mechanism: Evidence from the Indian agricultural market (with Abhinav Narayanan)

-Abstract: What is the optimal policy for supporting farm income?
+What is the optimal policy for supporting farm income?
 This papers looks at the transmission mechanism of Price Deficiency Payments (PDP) scheme into prices and market outcomes for agricultural crops.
 We leverage a policy change in Madhya Pradesh, India which implemented a PDP scheme (Bhavantar Bhugtan Yojana) during 2017 for eight crops.
 Among the major crops covered, we find that the policy decreased Urad prices by 5% in Madhya Pradesh and increased its quantity arrivals by 30%, but had no impact on Soyabean.
 To explain these results, we build a model and show that under PDP, reservation price of farmers goes down which can eventually lead to a supply glut in the market.
 Our model provides a new mechanism under which PDP can suppress prices, without any presence of collusion or excess production.
 The crop-wise heterogeneity in terms of past price trends, price volatility and MSP play a major role in explaining why PDP scheme causes supply glut only in the case of some crops and not others.

-Indian Households Finance: An analysis of Stocks vs. Flows (with Pawan Gopalakrishnan and S. K. Ritadhi)
+Household Finance in Developing Countries (with Pawan Gopalakrishnan and S. K. Ritadhi)

 Please send an email to request a draft of the above papers.